 We sent photographer Rob Stephenson out to document the many faces of the city’s row houses.
 While New Yorkers often use “brownstone” as a synonym for row house, the reality is that the form is far more varied than that equivalence suggests.
 Here, the staid brownstone is rarely seen.
 From Port Morris to Greenwood Heights, his photos show what home really looks like here.
 New York’s row houses offer a mirror on the city: idiosyncratic, regal and threadbare (sometimes simultaneously), and beautifully diverse.

 All photographs by Rob Stephenson.
-Click any photo to start a slideshow.

 The same body in different clothes — new cladding, awnings, fencing, and details. | Brooklyn

 The center house retains a simple form and traditional cornice, while the houses on either side have received a third story and other additions. | Greenwood Heights, Brooklyn

 Prefabricated doesn’t mean identical — a rhythm of colors and alternating recesses and projections give distinct identities to these affordable Nehemiah homes. | Spring Creek, Brooklyn

 This continuous row is defined by its front garages, parking pads, and red shingles. | Queens

 Different patterns of siding and different bold colors distinguish the houses in this otherwise repetitive row. | Greenwood Heights, Brooklyn

 Vinyl siding, Formstone, and wood shingles co-mingle. | Greenwood Heights, Brooklyn